 The Prominence Effect

 We often struggle to make decisions that involve important trade-offs.
-For example, how is one to assess the various factors that go into buying a car, such as affordability, performance, and safety?
 The prominence effect is a theory of choice that says people often default to choosing the option that is better in the most prominent or defensible attribute.
-In the example of buying a car, one may forgo analyzing the difficult tradeoffs and simply choose the car that is best in safety.
+For example, when buying a car, one may forgo analyzing the difficult tradeoffs and simply choose the car that is best in safety.
 Psychologists have observed the prominence effect in a variety of types of decisions.

 At the level of government, we often see the prominence effect intrude on the decision of whether to intervene to stop or prevent a mass atrocity.
 In the United States, our leaders claim that preventing genocide is a core national interest, but as a result of the prominence effect, the U.S. has often defaulted to inaction whenever preventing genocide seems to conflict with economic or security interests.
 For example, 480,000 people have died in the ongoing genocide in Sudan, and more than 470,000 people have died in the ongoing conflict in Syria, yet aside from two one-off missile strikes in response to the Syrian government’s use of chemical weapons on civilians, the U.S. has chosen not to exert military pressure on the Sudanese or Syrian governments.
 In both cases analysts have speculated that the U.S. allowed the atrocities to occur because intervening was seen to be somehow detrimental to national security.
 This explanation for inaction raises the question: what kind of security are we getting from our inaction that is worth half a million lives?